isonam16/sd_blog/index.md

 The above equation just suggests us that we are adding more noise to our data as and when we proceed to the next step.
 We are just changing the mean and variance of the distribution and making it converge to pure Gaussian Noise.

-$\beta_t$ is something called \textbf{schedule} and decides what amount of noise is to be added in each step.
+$\beta_t$ is something called **schedule** and decides what amount of noise is to be added in each step.
 Researchers from OpenAI designed their own schedule and called it the cosine schedule.
+This is produced by the scheduler discussed above.

 Now we will represent $x_t$ using $x_0$ instead of $x_{t-1}$.
 This can be done by representing $x_{t-1}$ in terms of $x_0$ and so on.
 For $t$ steps, it can be represented as: